- The Problem of Spam Calls ---

 If you make sales calls to someone on the list without his written consent or without having a prior business relationship and he files a complaint, your number could be flagged for spam.
 Even worse, you may also be subject to heavy fines and legal action.

-Without valid access to the registery you may even be subject to fines if you make sales call to numbers not on the registry!
+Without valid access to the registry, you may even be subject to fines if you make sales calls to numbers not on the registry!

 You are also expected to have your company's own Do Not Call list.
 See this article for more information about the registry, the Telemarketing Sales Rule (TSR), and best practices for calling consumers.